MicrosoftDocs/intellicode/docs/quickstart-team-completions.md

 Once you are happy with the team completions on your repo, you can set up to automatically create and retrain team completions as part of your continuous integration pipeline in [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) with the IntelliCode build task.

-## What happens once you train your model?
+## What happens when you train your model?

-Once you kickoff training your model for team completions:
+When you kickoff training your model for team completions:
 * We analyze your code locally.
 * We extract a summary file with metadata on your types and their usages.
 * Finally, we secure upload it to the IntelliCode service.